-Podcast 🎧: Assessing digital maturity for effective e-government roadmaps
+Podcast 🎧 and blog: Assessing digital maturity for effective e-government roadmaps

 Where do we come from?
 Where do we stand?
 And where to go from here?

 Though the feeling might be that of a high-school psychology blog, there is no existentialism in these questions – at least in the current case.
 In order to formulate with efficacy digital transformation roadmaps for governments, policy makers must first take stock of the digital maturity of their own institutional environment.